 The part of Additional Storage Space that is declared to an LNG User offer for Day (d) can’t exceed the upper limit that is declared for Day (d) according to par.
 [5].
 The LNG User is informed in relation to the upper limit that is valid for every Day (d) through EIS.

-7. The offered unit price that the LNG User declares in his offer that he is willing to submit must be equal or above zero comma zero one euro per thousand kilowattthour (0,01 €/1000 kWh).
+7. The offered unit price that the LNG User declares in his offer that he is willing to submit must be equal or above zero comma zero one euro per thousand kilowatt-hour (0,01 €/1000 kWh).

 8. Offers are considered valid when submitted timely and according to the provisions of par.
 [4] and [7].
 The validity of each offer is reviewed with respect to each Day (d) of the Month M separately.
 Under no circumstance does the invalidity of part of an offer for any of the Days of Month M render the entire offer invalid.